eknutov/SemanticTeamIMRO/README.md

 ```
 example 2: identifiers are complex constructs in INSPIRE and similar models, to ensure global uniqueness.
 In RDF, a resource identifier (URI) is globally unique by default.
 ```
-[comment]: # (ekn: example 3 name and label can be semantically different, label provides a readable resource's name, however name can denote many things (like schema:giveName) or simply be a machine readable (e.g. colour name/id: B9D3EE but the label would be "grey") it is obviously ok to use label but not because it is more "general", but rathe more descriptive for humans)
+[comment]: # (ekn: example 3 name and label can be semantically different, label provides a readable resource's name, however name can denote many things (like schema:giveName) or simply be a machine readable (e.g. colour name/id: B9D3EE but the label would be "grey") it is obviously ok to use label but not because it is more "general", but rathe more descriptive for humans.)
 ```
 example 3: For a property like 'naam' (name) a more general RDF property can be used (rdf:label).
 This makes the data easier to consume on the data web.
 ```